 Mother skunk is denning under one of your buildings.

 Baby skunks live with their mother until late fall.
 If you suspect that a mother skunk and babies are denning under one of your buildings, leave them alone for their first few weeks.
 Once you start to see them leave their den each evening as a family keep a bright light on, and play a radio in the den area, thus encouraging mama skunk to find another place.
 Do not trap the mother skunk or close off a den area containing babies or the babies will starve and die.
 Trapping a mother skunk or any skunk is not only very inhumane.
-When a mother skunk is trapped and her babies are left behind a foul odor will permeate the building after the babies die.
+When a mother skunk is trapped and her babies are left, a foul odor will also result when the babies die.

 To be sure that the skunk family is out before you seal the opening, sprinkle flour around the opening to the den.
 You will see tracks in the flour if the animal is still using the den.
 Close the opening only when no new tracks are seen for at least 48 hours.